-Feasibility Studies – Decisions without Fear
+Feasibility Studies – Decision making without fear

 Until 2007 we lived in comfort, safety and with relative stability.
 Real estate projects, especially until 2007, were escalating and feeding many industries and workers, both national and foreign.

 In 2008, the US had a cold that turned into global pneumonia, and the tap was turned off.
 In this 21st century we had not experienced anything similar and it took until 2017 to recover and very little by little.
 In 2019, a light beam began to be glimpsed, which finally materialized in the first months of 2020, where all industries report growth versus 2019 of about 30%.

 And then in March comes a second global crisis, the COVID 19 pandemic.

 In March Spain and Europe came to a standstill.
 We were unable to react to the double chaos caused by the state of alarm and the state of confinement.
 Many people were left without work or charging minimums and without prospects due to lack of information and knowledge.